-to authorized federal officials for national security

-to intelligence activities

-• the Department of State for medical suitability determinations; and of or protective services of the President or other authorized persons

-- Workers' Compensation.
+- Threats to Health and Safety.
+We may use or disclose your PHI if we believe, in good faith, that it is needed to prevent or lessen a serious or imminent threat.
+This includes threats to the health or safety of a person or the public. - Specialized Government Functions.
+If you are a member of U.S. Armed Forces, we may disclose your PHI as required by military command authorities.
+We may also disclose your PHI: - to authorized federal officials for national security - □ to intelligence activities - the Department of State for medical suitability determinations; and - □ for protective services of the President or other authorized persons - Workers' Compensation.
 We may disclose your PHI to comply with laws relating to workers' compensation or other similar programs, established by law.
 These are programs that provide benefits for work-related injuries or illness without regard to fault. - Emergency Situations.
 We may disclose your PHI in an emergency situation, or if you are unable to respond or are not present.
-This includes disclosure to: - a family member, - close personal friend - authorized disaster relief agency; or - any other person previously identified by you.
+This includes disclosure to:

+a family member,

+- close personal friend

+authorized disaster relief agency; or

+any other person previously identified by you.